 Let’s start thinking about a possible Easter menu, what do you think?
 I’m feeling quite traditional, I like the idea of choosing recipes both from the Sienese and the Florentine area, this makes me feel at home.
 We can open the festive lunch with the crostini neri, that belong to my family tradition, and continue with the crespelle alla Fiorentina, replacing the spinach with asparagus.
 Our main course will be my mum’s stuffed turkey breast, with a side of fresh peas cooked with garlic and pancetta.
 Finally, a semolina and chocolate cake, which I associate with Easter since I met Tommaso.

 - Chicken liver spread for crostini.
 The sweet smell of butter that soften the chicken liver reminds me of happy days, early Christmas mornings or my birthdays in summer.
 It surrounds you and brings you into the middle of the Tuscan countryside.
 It is supposed to be spread on toasted Tuscan bread slices, just forgive any other refined bread.
-You can soak the bread with chicken broth (as my Aunt Silvana does), butter them (as grandma does) or use them as they are (as my mum does).

 - Crespelle alla fiorentina.
 It is a handy recipe to learn as you can vary the filling according to the season: asparagus, artichokes and butternut squash are some of my favourites along with spinach and Swiss chard.
 You can mix the vegetables with fresh milky ricotta or add some béchamel into the filling.
 Cheese is a welcomed ingredient: Parmigiano Reggiano, Tuscan or Roman Pecorino, ricotta salata, or any other savoury aged cheese that you would happily grate over your pasta.